antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

 :class:`tzinfo` Objects
 -----------------------

-.. class:: tzinfo()

-   This is an abstract base class, meaning that this class should not be instantiated directly.
+:class:`tzinfo` is an abstract base class, meaning that this class should not be instantiated directly.
 You need to derive a concrete subclass, and (at least) supply implementations of the standard :class:`tzinfo` methods needed by the :class:`.datetime` methods you use.
-The :mod:`datetime` module does not supply any concrete subclasses of :class:`tzinfo`.
+The :mod:`datetime` module supplies a simple concrete subclass of :class:`tzinfo` :class:`timezone` which can represent timezones with fixed offset from UTC such as UTC itself or North American EST and EDT.

 An instance of (a concrete subclass of) :class:`tzinfo` can be passed to the constructors for :class:`.datetime` and :class:`.time` objects.
 The latter objects view their attributes as being in local time, and the :class:`tzinfo` object supports methods revealing offset of local time from UTC, the name of the time zone, and DST offset, all relative to a date or time object passed to them.

 Special requirement for pickling:  A :class:`tzinfo` subclass must have an :meth:`__init__` method that can be called with no arguments, else it can be pickled but possibly not unpickled again.
 This is a technical requirement that may be relaxed in the future.

 A concrete subclass of :class:`tzinfo` may need to implement the following methods.
 Exactly which methods are needed depends on the uses made of aware :mod:`datetime` objects.
 If in doubt, simply implement all of them.

-.. method:: tzinfo.utcoffset(self, dt)
+.. method:: tzinfo.utcoffset(dt)

    Return offset of local time from UTC, in minutes east of UTC.
 If local time is west of UTC, this should be negative.
 Note that this is intended to be the